CartoDB/carto.js/doc/api_methods.md

   });
 ```

-Layer metadata must take one of the forms of the [Layer Source Object](http://docs.cartodb.com/cartodb-platform/cartodb-js/layer-source-object/).
+Layer metadata must take one of the forms of the [Layer Source Object](http://docs.carto.com/carto-engine/carto-js/layer-source-object/).

 ---

 ## cartodb.CartoDBLayer

-CartoDBLayer allows you to manage tiled layers from CartoDB, and manage sublayers.
+CartoDBLayer allows you to manage tiled layers from CARTO, and manage sublayers.

 ### layer.clear()